Pupil Premium Strategy

 - 1 to 1 and small group interventions to raise attainment in English and Maths.

-- Provision of a breakfast club.
+- Provision of a breakfast club and sensory circuits.

 - Provision of a designated adult for each child to support social skills and learning.